There are many ways people can try to control worries, anxieties, and changes related to pandemics to avoid or minimize depression.

 With clear and open social relations, feelings of security and autonomy may also increase.

-Sparing time to spend outdoors can minimize anxiety and tension, enhance well-being and feelings of satisfaction, and improved moods.
+Sparing time to spend outdoors can minimize anxiety and tension, enhance well-being and feelings of satisfaction, and helps in improving the moods.

 Supplementing with vitamin D, which is an abundant nutrient in sunlight, one can have decreased depressive symptoms.